Seth Rao

 All these initiatives are based on hypothesis, and often the data is not always available.
 In other words, the more powerful or futuristic (predictive) or prescriptive (what-if) your questions are, there is the likelihood that data is not available, given that data is always a record or evidence of a historical event.
 For this reason, it is often said in analytics programs that perfection impairs progress.

-Myth 3: All data is important and valuable.
+Myth 3: All Data is Equally Important

 Data value depends on the data type and the data lifecycle (DLC) stage.
 In other words, the value or purpose of data is contextual and depends on time and location.
 Firstly, data value depends on the data type.
 While data can be classified from various perspectives or views, data can also be classified into reference data, master data and transactional.
 The transactional data is what has tangible business value.